juvu/DayTrade-SwingTrade/TradingTechniques.md

 	* Once there's a huge gap up, it's likely the price will go towards the range since
 		* Long term share holder would be willing sell
 		* People shorting into morning spike
+		* Can calculate the bag holders by the consist resistant level's volume
 * Individual resistance
 	* Big volume with individual resistance
 		* 4-5M  <= light